bishalxrauniyar/ams-attendance-management-system/README.md

 Attendance,Report,

-open phpmyadmin create a database name it ams and import the database from the database folder
+open phpmyadmin create a database name it ams and import the database from the database folder and enjoy! simple crud based system for admin and teacher